hackclub/muse/README.md

 a4---
 ```

-each "+" or "-" correpsonds to a power of 2
+Each `+` or `-` corresponds to a power of 2.

-A pause is ";" which can also be lengthened or shortened
+A pause is `;` which can also be lengthened or shortened.

-so an arpeggio is
+So an arpeggio is:

 ```
 a4 ; c5 ; e5
 ```

-and a chord is
+And a chord is:

 ```
 a4 c5 e5
 ```

-A group is denoted with brackets "[ ]"
+A group is denoted with brackets `[ ]`:

 ```
 [ a4 c5 e5 ]++
 ```

-To repeat something use "x" and some number
+To repeat something use `x` and some number:

 ```
 [ a4 c5 e5 ; ] x 4
 ```

-createMuse also takes some optional arguments for beats per minute and wave type:
+`createMuse` also takes some optional arguments for beats per minute and wave type:

 ```js
 createMuse({ bpm: 10, type: "sine" }) // type can be sine | sawtooth | triangle | square
 ```

-You can also use samples that are listed on the right.
+You can also use samples that are listed on the right:

 ```js
 createMuse().play`bubbles ; bubbles -`
 ```

-To play multiple tracks just call play multiple times.
+To play multiple tracks just call play multiple times:

 ```js
 const muse = createMuse()